 Skip to Content

-For the first time ever, the world’s top female football players will touch down in Aotearoa for a tournament like no other.
-As co-hosts of the world’s biggest female sporting event with Australia, we’re lucky to have front-row seats to all the action – both on and off the field.
+In 2023, the world’s top female football players touched down in Aotearoa for a tournament like no other.
+As co-hosts of the world’s biggest female sporting event with Australia, we were lucky to have front-row seats to all the action – both on and off the field.

-To create a lasting legacy for Aotearoa New Zealand, there are a number of ways for our schools and communities to be involved to help achieve outcomes in four key focus areas:
+To create a lasting legacy for Aotearoa New Zealand, there were a number of ways for our schools and communities to be involved to help achieve outcomes in four key focus areas:

 • Mana Wāhine (raising the profile of women and girls in sport and wider society)